Somebodyisnobody/Clonkspot-Connector/README.md

 --sseendpoint <String> -------- SSE endpoint where the application searches for new games
 ```

-If discordArguments or ENVs are used they will always overwrite the configuration file.
+If arguments or ENVs are used they will always overwrite the configuration file.
 ### Configuration file
 When starting the application a configuration file is being generated in the running directory as `config.json`.
 If such a file still exists it will be used so that no startup parameters are needed anymore.